Program Director / Web Developer

 Michelle Lim is a freelance software developer and educator from Queens, NY.
-Over the last several years, she has had the pleasure of working with (mostly women!) artists, musicians, entrepreneurs, and community organizers to build websites, apps, digital art installations, and custom business tools.
+Over the last several years, she has had the pleasure of working with artists, entrepreneurs, and community organizers of diverse backgrounds to build custom websites, apps, digital art installations, and business tools.
 She is the co-founder of mmmanyfold, a creative development studio, and co-captain of Code for Denver, a volunteer civic tech group.

 Michelle has been teaching Computer Science part-time at Title I public schools in Denver and Aurora since 2014.
 Prior to this she served as an AmeriCorps member at Youth Villages, where she provided individual tutoring, classroom support, and after school enrichment to youth receiving treatment for severe trauma and complex behavioral difficulties at a residential psychiatric facility in rural Georgia.

 Since moving to Denver, she has also taught workshops at the Denver Art Museum, Library 21c, and Boulder Public Library.
 She loves to create meaningful learning experiences that uplift and empower the next generation of diverse creators.